Belthazaar/mini-internet-course/docs/tutorial/configure-host.md

 ## Nameing conventions

-The interface to the router is called `router-name`router, e.g. GENErouter for GENE.
+The interface to the router is called `router-name`router, e.g. JAKArouter for JAKA.

 ## Show the current configuration